rddevitte/simplest-atmega-project/README.md

 ### ATtiny85

-The second target is an ATtiny85 running in a breadboard.
+The second target is an ATtiny85 running at 8MHz in a breadboard.
 It has no bootloader.

 To program the chip it was made a custom shield board to connect to an Arduino, which in its turn acts as an AVRISP programmer.
 Below is a picture of the ATtiny chip being programmed.